StartADAM/bluemarz/docs/Examples.md

         print(f"A:{res.last_run_result.messages[0].text}")
 ```

-It´s similar to previous example but, in this case, a tool has been added to the Assignment using the simple task.add_tools() method.
+It´s similar to the previous example but, in this case, a tool has been added to the Assignment using the simple task.add_tools() method.
 Any number of tools can be added.

 ## Tool execution with specs

-Instead of adding tools programatically as the above example, you can also add tool via spec.
-Check the following example:
+Instead of adding tools programatically as with the above example, you can also add tools via spec.
+Refer to the following example:

 ```
     async def tool_call_executor_example():